 Although the most hysterical sequence in the entire film is the character of a Jamaican faith healer who wanders in to heal a concussed Kirsten Rolffes and removes a large clump of bloody tissue from the back of her head and eats it, noting “It’s the next best substitute since they took the Vitamin C out of Danish beer.”

 The biggest downside to The Kingdom II is the end credit ‘to be continued’ and the realisation that one has sat through another five hours with no end in sight and that this means another three years and another five hours to wait for the saga to be wrapped up … if that.
 However, with the deaths of both Ernst Hugo Järegård and Kirsten Roelffs subsequent to this, the likelihood of any concluding chapter now seems slim.
-That said, von Trier announced plans in 2021 for a reunion mini-series to air 2022.
+That said, von Trier did eventually make his return to the Rigshospitalet after 25 years with The Kingdom: Exodus (2022), reuniting many of the remaining original cast.

 The Kingdom was brought up and made into an English language tv series with Kingdom Hospital (2004) with a script from no less than Stephen King.
 However, this only adapted the first mini-series and pretended that the plot elements added on or explained in The Kingdom II had never occurred.